Tips on negotiating with the UAE

 Dress modestly.
 This is important throughout the entire Middle East region in general.
 It applies more for women but for men as well, especially if you want to present a good impression.
 Safest option: formal and professional.

 The Emirates has a rather relaxed approach to business meetings.
 It’s not uncommon for them to arrive late.
 But given that, it’s important that you do not carry the same relaxed attitude.
 As westerners, we have a reputation of being punctual and they do expect us to show up on time.
 Expect refreshments such as coffee, tea, and sweets at meetings.
 Accept whatever they offer you.
 It is generally a good rule to go by or you may offend them.
-Remember to be gracious and thank them for their food and hospitality.
+Remember to be gracious and thank them for their food and hospitality.2.
+What differences are there in interpersonal communication between the Western and Arab culture?

 Both cultures have a rather carefree style of communication.
 The difference, however, comes in the social model.
 For example, Spaniards are more flexible and open in terms of social norms.
 On the other hand, Arabs are generally more socially conservative and follow a certain linguistic ‘ritual’.

 When it comes to physical distance, Westerners tend to be closer to each other when interacting.
-The Arabs prefer to keep their distance.
+The Arabs prefer to keep their distance.3.
+What’s key to success when negotiating with the UAE?

 Just like any international market. there are determining factors that can make or break a business deal in the UAE.
 Some things to keep in mind include: